Triggerfish Care Guide: Tank Setup, Species, and Feeding Tips

 Triggerfish are marine fish from the family Balistidae, found in tropical and subtropical oceans worldwide — over 40 recognized species exist [1].
 Despite being called "trigger" fish, they're not freshwater species.
 The name comes from a locking dorsal spine mechanism, not any freshwater origin.

 The first dorsal spine locks upright when raised.
 A smaller second spine acts as the "trigger" — pressing it down releases the first spine.
 This evolved to let triggerfish wedge tightly into rock crevices at night, making them nearly predator-proof.
 According to The Spruce Pets' triggerfish family profile, this adaptation developed over millions of years in high-energy reef environments [2].
+The Marine Fish Conservation Network notes that Balistidae evolved their locking spine system specifically in response to predation pressure in shallow-reef surge zones, where hiding in crevices is the primary escape strategy.

 Body Shape and Identifying Features

 Triggerfish have a distinctive compressed, diamond-shaped body with tough, plate-like scales that act like natural armor.
 Their eyes sit high on their heads and can rotate independently — a trait that lets them scan for threats in all directions without moving.
+This independent eye rotation is functionally significant: because triggerfish cannot outswim most predators over open water, panoramic vision provides critical advance warning time.

 Key visual features include: